frederic-perez/AmE-dictionary/data/idioms.md

 __spell it out__ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”
 __spell out__
 __spew out__
+__spic and span__ (spick and span) Totally clean and/or organized. _I plan to spend the day cleaning so that this place is spick and span when my mother-in-law arrives._
 __spic__ :three::hammer:
 __spice up__
 __spick and span__ Totally clean and/or organized. _I plan to spend the day cleaning so that this place is spick and span when my mother-in-law arrives._